Abbysssal/ModdingGuide/english/1-CSharp-Basic-Programming/2-Working-with-numbers.md

 ***Note: don't use lowercase `l` in suffixes.
 It can be easily confused with a digit `1` in the text editor.
 Use uppercase `L` instead.***

-For better readability, you can use **underscore `_` as a digit separator** for both integral and floating-point numbers:
+For better readability, you can use **underscore `_` as a digit separator** for both integral and floating-point numbers.

 ```cs
 int a = 19_122_872;